dvsa/vol-app/docs/entity-generator.md

 - `{Namespace}/{EntityName}.php` - Concrete class for custom logic (only created if it doesn't exist)
 - Test stub in `test/module/Api/src/Entity/{Namespace}/{EntityName}EntityTest.php`

+The concrete class is yours to edit; the abstract is not.
+One trap is worth calling out: **do not declare table-level `#[ORM\Index]` or `#[ORM\UniqueConstraint]` attributes on the concrete for columns the abstract already covers.** Doctrine unions the two sets rather than letting the concrete override, so a differently-named duplicate makes the metadata claim an index the database has never had.
+Sixty-four such attributes were removed across 34 entities under VOL-7070; between them they accounted for the entire `CREATE INDEX` section of the schema drift baseline.

+They are easy to miss, because DBAL's comparator pairs indexes by shape as well as by name — a duplicate can sit invisible until an unrelated one beside it is removed.
+Match on **columns, not names**: a concrete declaration whose columns are already covered by its abstract is redundant whatever it is called.

 The namespace is determined by `namespace.config.php` which maps entity names to subdirectories.
 For example:

 - `Application` entity → `Application/AbstractApplication.php` and `Application/Application.php`